lanl/singularity-eos/doc/sphinx/src/using-closures.rst

   P_2' = (\Gamma - 1)\rho_2' C_v T = P (1 + \mathcal{O}(\delta_f)),

 which now differs from the solver-selected pressure by a factor of order :math:`\delta_f`.

 A similar story holds for attempting to modify the internal energys :math:`\epsilon` to sum to the bulk internal energy density.
+The internal energy doesn't necessarily impact mass or volume fractions, but modifying it may break thermodynamic consistency with the PTE state chosen by the solver.

 What we have learned in this toy example is that in general it is not possible to both maintain thermodynamic consistency with the PTE state